fewagency/best-practices/Laravel/Setup new Laravel project.md

 Follow [Configure PhpStorm for a Laravel project](/PhpStorm/Configure%20PhpStorm%20for%20Laravel%20project.md)

 ### Configure ide-helper

+- ssh into Homestead (if applicable)
-ssh into Homestead, cd to the project directory
+- cd to the project directory

 > composer require barryvdh/laravel-ide-helper --dev

 Edit **composer.json** to add this in section scripts > post-update-cmd - just before `artisan optimize`: